 - (OLTL.2) Develop a registry of direct care workers that allows participants to locate, review and contact direct care workers who will best meet their care needs.
 This registry would expand the availability and visibility of the direct care workforce which improves access to HCBS by connecting direct care workers with participants through the participant-directed model of HCBS.
-This activity is still in the concept stage and implementation is contingent on other factors. - January 2023 Update: None at this time. - July 2022 Update: OLTL is continuing to review this concept. - (ODP.2) Provide respite and family support services to those on waiting lists for Intellectual Disabilities/Autism Services through one-time funds.
-These funds will provide short-term temporary relief for those waiting for HCBS waiver services. - January 2023 Update: Funding for this activity has been distributed to the Administrative Entities. - July 2022 Update: None at this time.
+This activity is still in the concept stage and implementation is contingent on other factors. - o April 2023 Update: OLTL is working on the registry concept with stakeholders and the Community HealthChoices managed care organizations. - January 2023 Update: None at this time. - (ODP.2) Provide respite, innovative alternatives to community participation support services, and family support services to those on waiting lists for Intellectual Disabilities/Autism Services or on or at risk of being placed on provider waiting lists for community participation support services through one-time funds.
+These funds will provide short-term temporary relief for those waiting for HCBS waiver services. - o April 2023 Update: The Administrative Entities have begun utilizing these funds. - o January 2023 Update: Funding for this activity has been distributed to the Administrative Entities.